 I hope you like this recipe and be sure to let me know what you think in the comments below!

-- Divide the mixture into 8 equal parts – approximately 1/4lbs each.
-Form into patties, drizzle both sides with a bit of avocado oil and season with salt and pepper.
+- Divide the mixture into 8 equal parts and form into patties.
+Drizzle both sides of each burger with a bit of avocado oil and season with salt and pepper.

-- Preheat a grill to med-high heat.
+- Preheat grill or grill pan to med-high heat.
 Grill burgers approximately 5-6 minutes per side or until cooked to your preference.

 - Transfer burgers to a serving platter and cover with foil to keep warm.

-- Cut the iceberg lettuce into wedges.
-Arrange each burger individually or serve everything as a buffet so that guests can build their own burgers.
+- Cut iceberg lettuce into wedges and prepare toppings.
+Arrange each burger individually or serve everything as a buffet so that family/friends can build their own burgers.